netzgestaltung/Modernizr.check_breakpoint/README.md

 * Modernizr.mq()

 ## support for respond.js
-* supports oder browser when respond.js with mediaquery support is used
+* supports older browser when respond.js with mediaquery support is used
 * requires Modernizr.mediaqueriesrespond and Modernizr.viewport() (they come bundled within)

 ## License